Cryptogram

 The decoding process is similarly simple: the program first scans the "key-file" for setting up the relations between the vertex-points and characters, then scans the wrl file for vertices, and converts each of them to character-codes.
 The text is built from the characters according to the order of the faces of the wrl-file.

-Communicating through "Cryptograms" (with wrl files as text sculptures) has not only the advantage of encryption, it encrypts the fact of exchanging messages as well, since for unsuspecting outsiders the process seems to be the exchange of wrl worlds by vrml-fans, if one of them would look at the wrl files, they might seem some kinds of "artworks" for him.
-In the other hand the initiated Cryptogram-fans could acquire the skill after some practice to understand the most common enrypted messages in form of "sculptures" without decoding them.
+Communicating through "Cryptograms" (with wrl files as text sculptures) has not only the advantage of encryption, it hides the fact of exchanging messages as well: for unsuspecting outsiders the process seems to be the exchange of wrl worlds by virtual reality fans.
+If someone would examine the wrl files themselves, perhaps would recognise them as meaningless or uninterpretable "artworks".
+In the other hand the initiated Cryptogram-fans could acquire the skills after some practice to understand the most common enrypted messages in form of "sculptures" without decoding them.

 1. Encoding with "txt2vrml"

 To encode a file you can run (on your local machine) my "txt2vrml" program.
 The program needs 3 arguments: the name of keyfile, the name of the textfile to be encrypted, and the name of the outputfile.
-No matter how you name the files, except for the outputfile, which should have the extension "wrl" to let netscape recognize as a "world" file.
-Since to decode the wrl-file, one would have to run the decoding program on his local machine, it might be a nice idea (to enable MS-DOS/NT users decoding the file) to use a filename not longer than 8 characters.
+No matter how you name the files, except for the outputfile, which should have the extension "wrl" to let browsers recognize it as a VRML "world" file.
+Since to decode the wrl-file, one would have to run the decoding program on his local machine, it is a reasonable practice to use a filename not longer than 8 characters (to enable MS-DOS/NT users decoding the file).

 Example: